This article may contain affiliate links for which we may receive a small commission if purchases are made. Thank you for your support.

 It was overwhelming learning to use my new camera and I often wished there was a simple 10 minute guide to show me how to use my mirrorless camera.

 The camera manual was little help.
-Following YouTube experts didn’t help much and my geekish son flicked through the modes, dials and auto-settings at lightening-speed without explaining why.
+My geekish son flicked through the modes, dials and auto-settings at lightening-speed with no explanation.
 Despite the challenges, I was determined to master my camera and move away from the auto-program mode.

 On the plus side, the a6000 is nice and light, and fitted nicely in my handbag (important criteria) and I really do love the BIG megapixel values.